uwindsorcss/css-site/README.md

 pnpm install
 ```

 3. Copy the `.env.example` file and rename it to `.env`.
-Update the variables with the appropriate values.
-Ensure you generate a secret for `NEXTAUTH_SECRET`, as it is required.
+Then, update the variables with the appropriate values.
+Make sure to generate and set a value for `NEXTAUTH_SECRET`, as it is required.

 ```env
 # Set this to "production" for production environments and "development" for development environments